kekland/NISApi/README.md

 ## NISApi.GetIMKOSubjects
 ### Usage :

-Used to get IMKO subjects - call this function only when you have successfully logged in.
+Used to get IMKO subjects.

+Use this function only when user is logged in and data is in NISData, otherwise it can throw NullPointerException.

 Uses data from NISData class.

 ### Arguments :